-A pupil will be entered for each examination for which he/she has been prepared unless the Board of Governors decide otherwise, and notify the parent that on educational grounds the pupil will not be entered.
-The Board of Governors have delegated this responsibility to the headteacher.
+A pupil will be entered for each examination for which he/she has been prepared unless the Trust Board decide otherwise and notify the parent that on educational grounds the pupil will not be entered.
+The Board of Trustees have delegated this responsibility to the headteacher.